Kaev/mod-better-item-reloading/README.md

 * InventorySlotID
 * SheathID
 <br>
+Multiple items can be reloaded by splitting each entry id with a space like: .breload item 12345 23456 34567
 <br>
 Here's an example how i change an item on the fly in the database and reload it without restarting anything:<br>
 <p>